 Establishment of the Firm

-Collazo Florentino & Keil LLP is in its twenty-fifth year of service, and throughout this time has concentrated in labor relations and employment law and litigation on behalf of management.
+Collazo Florentino & Keil LLP is in its twenty-seventh year of service, and throughout this time has concentrated in labor relations and employment law and litigation on behalf of management.
 Don T. Carmody and Ernest J. Collazo established the Firm as Carmody & Collazo on November 1, 1991.
 The name of the Firm became Collazo & Mish LLP on March 1, 1996, when Risa Mish, who had become a partner in 1995, became a name partner, and became Collazo Carling & Mish LLP on March 1, 1997, upon the arrival of Francis Carling, who had previously been a senior partner and the head of the labor and employment law group at Winthrop, Stimson, Putnam & Roberts.
 On March 6, 2000, the Firm added Tonianne Florentino as its fourth partner.
 On January 1, 2007, John P. Keil became its fifth partner.
 On January 22, 2010, the name of the Firm changed to Collazo Florentino & Keil LLP.
 Prior to the establishment of the Firm, Mr. Collazo, as well as Ms. Mish and Ms. Florentino, were with Simpson Thacher & Bartlett, where Mr. Collazo was a partner for ten years.

 The Founding Rationale

 The Firm was founded as a boutique firm, staffed with exceptional legal talent priced at competitive rates, to adapt to the evolving needs of law firm clients, who require an increasingly streamlined and efficient approach to the provision of legal services.
 This rationale is even more valid today than when the Firm was founded.